Best restaurants in Paris

 What should I order?
 Beef entrecôte with potatoes, confit shallots and chimichurri sauce.

 Roll up meat lovers, this one will be right up your street.
-There’s one non-carnivorous dish on the menu (octopus) so it’s possibly not the best spot for a date with a vegetarian.
+There isn’t a single non-carnivorous dish on the menu – does octopus count? – so it’s possibly not the best spot for a date with a vegetarian.
 Mains start at €30 so come with a healthy bank balance.

 Who’s it for?
 Anyone craving grandma-style farmhouse cooking.

 What should I order?
-The blanquette de veau, served in a Staub dish with carrots and mushrooms, the sauce of which you will have to finish every drop.
+The blanquette de veau, served in a Staub dish with carrots and mushroom.

-You can perch at the giant basement bar without booking or just come for a drink, while the ten-tabled dining room is warm and relaxed.
-Expect comfort food par excellence.
+You can perch at the giant basement bar without booking, or just come for a drink, while the ten-tabled dining room is warm and relaxed.
+Comfort food done brilliantly.

 Who’s it for?
 Seafood lovers.